NithinBheeshman/AWS-Nithin_Projects/AWS Project 5b - DevOps CICD using AWS Connect a GitHub Repo with AWS/document.md

+Connect a GitHub Repo with AWS

 Step 1: Connect to Your EC2 Instance

 Launch VS Code and open a new terminal.
 Use the SSH command to connect to your EC2 instance.

 Replace ec2-user and your-ec2-instance-public-ip with your EC2 username and public IP address: ssh ec2-user@your-ec2-instance-public-ip

 Once connected, you should see the terminal prompt change to indicate you're now operating on the EC2 instance.